typetools/annotated-libraries/README.md

      * Commit
      * `git push`
    * Or via https://github.com/typetools/annotated-libraries/upload/master

-   If you do not have write permission in this repository, make a pull request, which the maintainers should merge rather than squash-and-merge.

 3. In the branch that contains your Checker Framework pull request, in file `checker/build.gradle`, set `jdkShaHash` to the hash of your